 It gives the fitting surface in the dental handpiece.
 There are three different shank styles are available for dental burs.
 In the dental lab bur, the shank is attached with the high-speed motor while in the dentist bur the attachment is slow of the high-speed handpiece.

-A small cylindrical shank that fits into a handpiece and building a strong attachment surface.
+A small cylindrical shank that fits into a handpiece and builds a strong attachment surface.
 It is used for both carbide and diamond materials.
 A high-speed handpiece is best suited for friction grip shank style.
-The sizes fg diamond burs are available in a very flexible range.
+The sizes of FG diamond burs are available in a very flexible range.

 2,Right Angle (RA)

 It is also referred to as the Latch-Type shank design of the dental bur.
 One side of the shank is straight, while the other has a latch attached to the piece of the hand.
 Both the slow pace and the contra-angle handpiece were ideal for the right angle.
 The length of the shaft is around 20mm.
 The nature of the latch type is ideal for carbide and diamond bur.

 The other name is a straight handpiece design.
 The shank is cylindrical and straight.
 Diamond cutting disc head is most widely found in long straight piece shanks.
 The slow-speed handpiece gives the best cutting quality.

 The neck attaches the shank to the head of the dental bur neck and also has a color-coded band that is special for every bur.

 Head’s got the cutting edge of the burs.
 The shape of the head determines the burs’ form.
 It is the key feature of a dental bur that has a grit-specific pattern and a distinctive shape.
 Head of diamond burs have cutting grooves that offer an effective cutting surface, there are a variety of types of bur heads that are used according to their purpose.
 The flutes on the cutting edge were positioned at different angles specified for the special cutting procedure.
 Buy Phentermine online http://kendallpharmacy.com/phentermine.html